proxyagent/SCJingleConverter/README.md

 *Update

 I have had a chance to launch the exe on Windows 11, although elements of the GUI are offset.
 Everything is still fairly readable and you can still easily understand what does what.
-I have not been able to go further then launching the exe.
+I have not been able to test further then launching the exe.
 I will have more time to test later this week to see if the application functions as it is intended too.